Rodrigo Machado-Vieira, M.D., Ph.D., M.Sc.

 - Director, Experimental Therapeutics and Molecular Pathophysiology Program

-Rodrigo Machado-Vieira, M.D., Ph.D., M.Sc. is Professor of Psychiatry and Behavioral Sciences and Director of the Experimental Therapeutics and Molecular Pathophysiology Program at UTHealth Harris County Psychiatric Center (HCPC).
-He was previously at the National Institue of Mental Health (NIMH) from 2012-2016 as the Director of the Translational Research Clinic in Mood Disorders at the Experimental Therapeutics and Pathophysiology Branch.
+Rodrigo Machado-Vieira, MD, PhD, MSc, is a professor of psychiatry and behavioral sciences and director of the Experimental Therapeutics and Molecular Pathophysiology Program at UTHealth Harris County Psychiatric Center (HCPC).
+He was previously at the National Institue of Mental Health (NIMH) from 2012-2016, as the director of the Translational Research Clinic in Mood Disorders at the Experimental Therapeutics and Pathophysiology Branch.

-Dr. Machado-Vieira received his M.D. from PUC-RS in Porto Alegre, Brazil and his Ph.D in Psychiatry at the University of Sao Paulo following his residency training in Psychiatry at the Federal University of Health Sciences.
-After a postdoctoral fellowship at the Laboratory of Molecular Pathophysiology and Experimental Therapeutics at NIMH, he was the Chief of the Mood Disorders Program, LIM-27 and professor of Psychiatry at the Institute of Psychiatry, University of Sao Paulo, Brazil.
+Machado-Vieira received his MD from PUC-RS in Porto Alegre, Brazil and his PhD in Psychiatry at the University of Sao Paulo, following his residency training in Psychiatry at the Federal University of Health Sciences.
+After a postdoctoral fellowship at the Laboratory of Molecular Pathophysiology and Experimental Therapeutics at NIMH, he was the chief of the Mood Disorders Program, LIM-27 and professor of Psychiatry at the Institute of Psychiatry, University of Sao Paulo, Brazil.

 - Medical Degree

 - Psychiatry, Federal University of Health Sciences of Porto Alegre, Brazil

 Areas of Interests

 - Mood Disorders